scaryghosts/Beomon/README.md

 **beomon_outage.py** will show when compute nodes went down, when they came back up and how long they were down.

-**beomon_display.py** is a CGI program to be ran by a Web server.
+**beomon_display.py** is a WSGI program to be ran by a Web server.
 This will display a table of the current status of each compute node.
-Hover over the node number to see the node's details (CPU type, RAM amount, etc.).
+Click the node number to see the node's details (CPU type, RAM amount, etc.).
 It also displays a summary/status of head nodes and storage.
 This does not support Internet Explorer.

 It uses style.css and [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders).